 Help us protect Louisiana's children.
 Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

-Are we going to have D-SNAP (Disaster SNAP) benefits?
+Are we going to have D-SNAP (Disaster SNAP) benefits in response to the coronavirus pandemic?

 There is no D-SNAP at this time.
 The federal government is using other options for providing additional food assistance through the recently enacted Families First Coronavirus Response Act (see above).If any additional options become available, we will make announcements on our DCFS website and Facebook page.